pyHPC/sc25-bof/proposal.md

 The second part will be a facilitated discussion giving the audience the opportunity to discuss how these standards impact their workflow.

-Remote participants will be able to join via notes on HackMD and the pyHPC Discord server.
+Remote participants will be able to join via notes on HackMD, Slido and the pyHPC Discord server.

 ## Plan